 - 1. Be licensed to practice law in North Carolina. - 2.
-Demonstrate that he or she:

-- a.
-Has a confidential place in which to meet clients and will be available for meetings on a reasonable basis; - Has available to clients a reliable means of communication, including a telephone number with the capability for callers to leave voice messages and a valid email address; and - c.
+Demonstrate that he or she: - a.
+Has a confidential place in which to meet clients and will be available for meetings on a reasonable basis; - b.
+Has available to clients a reliable means of communication, including a telephone number with the capability for callers to leave voice messages and a valid email address; and - c.
 Will be available to the courts for scheduled court appearances. - 3.
 Submit an application to be placed on the particular list and be approved as provided in Article VI, above.

 Except for juvenile delinquency cases, any attorney currently on a list for an area of law covered by a list included in these regulations who is eligible to provide representation as of the effective date of these regulations may remain on that list without certifying that any prerequisite experiential, observation, or training requirements for that list have been met, but the attorney must certify that he or she has read the applicable portion of the Orientation Packet for each list the attorney is on, and the attorney will be required to meet any ongoing requirements as applicable.
 An attorney currently on a list encompassing representation for all juvenile delinquency cases may remain on List 4A without meeting the qualification requirements but must certify that he or she has read and is familiar with the Orientation Packet portion relevant to that list as well has completed the Office of the Juvenile Defender orientation requirements, and the attorney must meet ongoing requirements for that list.
+However, an attorney currently on a list encompassing representation requirements, and the attorney must meet ongoing requirements for that list.
+However, an attorney currently on a list encompassing representation requirements, and the attorney must meet ongoing requirements for that list.
 However, an attorney currently on a list encompassing representation for all juvenile delinquency cases must apply and meet the prerequisite requirements to be on List 4B.